Saba Qamar: Critical acclaim and professional expansion (2012–2015)

 Qamar appeared in three series in 2015.
 She first reunited with Muhammad Younis Butt and Fawad Wyne in the comedy series S.H.E where she played a role of lady S.H.O Bajirao Mastani.
 She then starred alongside Adeel Chaudhry in Fahim Burney's directorial Kaisay Tum Se Kahoon which tells the story of star-crossed lovers who are reincarnated.
 It was her third consecutive appearance in Momina Duraid's production.
 Although the series did not do well in terms of ratings, but her performance was praised by the critics.
 The following year, Qamar collaborated with Mikaal Zulfiqar for the third time (alongside Zahid Ahmed, Kiran Haq, and Sonia Mishal) in Kashif Nisar's Sangat where she played a role of Aisha, a rape survivor who faced difficulties when her husband came to know that he was not the biological father of a daughter they have.
 The series earned her the nomination for Best Actress in both Jury and Popular categories at the Hum Awards.

-Qamar then made her acting debut with a leading actress in the acclaimed biographical drama Manto (2015).
-Directed by Sarmad Khoosat, the film was made on a big budget and performed poorly at the box office with a lifetime collection of Rs 5.05 million, however it was critically praised and Qamar's portrayal of the singer Noor Jehan was well received by the critics, and earned her a nomination at the ARY Films Awards for Best Supporting Actress.
-The film was later adapted into a television series with the same cast in 2017, titled as Main Manto, and was aired on Geo TV.
+Qamar then made her acting debut in Lollywood as a leading actress in the acclaimed biographical drama Manto (2015).
+Directed by Sarmad Khoosat, the film was made on a big budget and performed poorly at the box office with a lifetime collection of Rs 5.05 million, however, it was critically praised and Qamar's portrayal of the singer Noor Jehan was well received by the critics, and earned her a nomination at the ARY Films Awards for Best Supporting Actress.
+The film was later adapted into a television series with the same cast in 2017, titled Main Manto, and was aired on Geo TV.